Whitney has over 10 years of experience in dog training, rescuing, and healthcare.

-Just like people can have seizures and seizure disorders, so can dogs.
+Dogs can have seizure and seizure disorders, just like people.
 Basically, brain cells use electrical and chemical signals to communicate, which can either activate another neuron or shut off a neuron.
 Seizures are thought to be caused when there is an imbalance of excitatory and inhibitory signals in the brain.

 Dogs, like people, have a normal neurological activity level within the brain that keeps the brain cells from getting too excited, and when too many brain cells are excited at once, a seizure can start up.